 18. Enemy (2013)

-This is an another movie which has been talked about a lot.
-The movie employed the graphical images of webs and spiders through out the movie, if you notice closely.
+‘Prisoners’ is another movie which has been talked about a lot.
+The film employed the graphical images of webs and spiders throughout the movie, if you notice closely.
 Through the whole set-up, the growing conflicts between Adam and Anthony are indicative of a thrilling end, that has some serious action.
 The web of lies gets broader and thicker with each passing scene, furthering both of the involved parties to a place they won’t come back from.
-One of the two doesn’t, when he meets an accident.
+One of the two doesn’t come back, after he meets an accident.
 The other one’s fate isn’t decided yet.
-That is why, the spider comes for him in the end, to decide for the other person of the same physicality.
+That is why the spider comes for him in the end, in order to decide for the other person of the same physicality.
 You understand?

 Read More: Best Visually Stunning Movies of All Time